-Clarinetist Barbara Heilmair Tanret is Assistant Professor of Clarinet & Music History and Woodwind Area Coordinator at the Portland State University Music Department.
+Clarinetist Barbara Heilmair Tanret is Associate Professor of Clarinet & Music History and Woodwind Area Coordinator at the Portland State University School of Music.
 She maintains an international career as performer, educator and scholar, and has previously taught at the University of California in Los Angeles (UCLA) and at the California State University in Long Beach (CSULB).

 After her debut in Salzburg in 1995, Barbara Heilmair has played with symphonic orchestras such as The Bavarian State Theater in Munich, The Salzburg Mozarteum Orchestra, The Tyrol International Music Festival (IOE), The Santa Barbara Symphony, The Santa Barbara Choral Society, The Opera Pasadena, The Mozart Classical Orchestra, The New Valley Symphony, and The Brentwood-Westwood Symphony.

 Being part of Portland’s vibrant musical scene, she has recently been heard with the Oregon Ballet Theater, the Oregon Symphony “Young Artists Debut”, Peter Schickele’s “PDQ plays PDX” orchestra, the Choral Arts Ensemble of Portland, as well as at the Portland SummerFest, the AstoriaMusic Festival, and the 2009 Oregon Sesquicentennial Film Festival, while serving as Principal Bass Clarinetist for the Vancouver Symphony since the 2008/09 season.

 Barbara Heilmair’s numerous performances at venues abroad include her 2009 appearances at the “University of Melbourne” and at the “Monash University” in Melbourne, Australia.
 As a dedicated chamber musician, she has played with local ensembles and with various ensembles in Western Europe, China, and Japan.